MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-capacity-scenarios.md

 The steps, along with chart and table examples are from the **Power BI Premium Capacity Metrics app** that a Power BI administrator will have access to.

 > [!NOTE]
-> Power BI Premium recently released a new version of Premium, called **Premium Gen2**, which is currently in preview.
-Premium Gen2 will simplify the management of Premium capacities, and reduce management overhead.
+> Power BI Premium recently released a new version of Premium, called **Premium Gen2**.
+Premium Gen2 simplifies the management of Premium capacities, and reduces management overhead.
 For more information, see [Power BI Premium Generation 2](service-premium-what-is.md#power-bi-premium-generation-2).
 >
 >To review the Power BI Embedded Gen2 enhancements, refer to [Power BI Embedded Generation 2](../developer/embedded/power-bi-embedded-generation-2.md).